Noloxs/hell_snake/README.md

 # Hell Snake

-Welcome to Hell Snake, a Python program designed for managing and running stratagem macros for the game Hell Divers 2.
+Welcome to Hell Snake, a Python program designed for managing and running stratagem macros for the game Helldivers 2.

 ## Overview

-Hell Snake simplifies the process of executing macros in the game Hell Divers 2, allowing players to automate calling stratagems within the game.
+Hell Snake simplifies the process of executing macros in the game Helldivers 2, allowing players to automate calling stratagems within the game.

 ## Features
 ### Current